filza-rahman/sentiment-analyzer/README.md

 bash

 python sentiment_analyzer.py
+---
-Type a sentence and see the sentiment and subjectivity output.
+Type a sentence and see the sentiment and subjectivity output!
+---

-Type exit to quit the program.
+Type "exit" to quit the program.